Silence

 Tzina and I come to the blue room, and she guides me to the potter’s wheel.

-I see a young boy, with eyes full of quiet and sadness and distance.
+A young boy sits, intensely focused on his work, with eyes full of quiet and sadness and distance.

-He wears a robe of solid blue, the color of the artist’s guild.
+His robe is solid blue, the color of the artist’s guild.

 This is the student’s robe, the stage before apprentice.